MANANOOK

 The GMWSRS was founded in 1981 by the late Dr. David Gaskin, a professor at the University of Guelph, Ontario and a pioneer of harbour porpoise research.
 Since 1981, the research station has conducted research on harbour porpoises, right whales, seals and seabirds in the Grand Manan Archipelago.

-We found the museum especially useful to visit just before we went out on the whale watching tour - there is a lot to see and learn on the tours, which ever one you choose to take.
+We found the Gaskin Museum of Marine Life especially useful to visit just before we went out on the whale watching tour - there is a lot to see and learn on the tours, which ever one you choose to take.
 The Museum gives you a head start.

-We also picked up our copy of the Grand Manan Trails Booklet in the Gift Shop there, although I am sure you can also find it elsewhere on the island as well.
+We also picked up our copy of the Grand Manan Trails Booklet in the Gift Shop there, although you can also find it at other museums elsewhere on the island as well.

 Mananook